neefrehman/manyworlds/README.md

 A scifi-inspired study of signed distanced functions and noise fields in WebGL.

 [Signed Distance Functions](https://en.wikipedia.org/wiki/Signed_distance_function) are fun.
 With them, you can compute the distance to an object in a metric space, provided you have a function to describe that object's volume.
 When used alongside [Ray Marching](https://en.wikipedia.org/wiki/Volume_ray_casting) techniques, you can render views of these 3D objects as seen through a 2D plane.
 This project is an experiment in combining this method with various noise fields, to manipulate and distort these views.
-Nerdy inspirations include retro scifi book covers, and Starfleet HQ in Star Trek: Discovery 💁🏾‍♂️
+Nerdy inspirations include the [Many-worlds interpretation](https://en.wikipedia.org/wiki/Many-worlds_interpretation) in quantum physics, old science fiction book covers (such as [Rendezvous with Rama](https://bookmust.wordpress.com/2014/06/08/rendezvous-with-rama/)), and [Starfleet headquarters](https://i2.wp.com/musingsofamiddleagedgeek.files.wordpress.com/2020/11/30d90200-8b80-4ab0-a6c6-ae7f26637f02.jpeg) in season three of Star Trek: Discovery 💁🏾‍♂️

 ### See experiment: [manyworlds.neef.co](https://manyworlds.neef.co/)